 Q. I have a mouse running around in my house!
 What should I do?

 A. Usually, where there is one mouse there are many.
 The mice are coming from outside into the crawl space.
 Because of this we will want to bait the mice right away to eliminate the problem.
 Unfortunately, homes are not built to keep mice out

 A. A mouse can fit thru an opening the size of a dime because of this it can be difficult to completely seal them out.
 Once we get any mice inside the house eliminated and as many entry points as possible.
 This includes the crawlspace and in some cases your attic.
 Our services include Tamper Resistant Rodent stations placed around your foundation to eliminate future infestations.

 Q. We have rats and we know they are in other houses around the neighborhood.
 What do we do?

 A. The same actions apply to Rats as mice, the difference being that a rat needs an opening the size of a quarter, so it is much easier for us to find openings and seal them up.
 A common entry into the structure is crawlspace vents that are damaged or missing, another place is garage door seals that are damaged.

 Q. We have seen what looks to be carpenter ants around our property.
 If we see carpenter ants outside our house should we be worried?

 A. Yes!
-Carpenter ants will be looking for a place to harbor such as inside the wall voids of your home.
+Carpenter ants will be looking for a place to harbor and set up Satellite colonies inside the wall voids of your home.
 We recommend that you at least get the outside of your home treated.
 We do this by treating the foundation of the property to prevent and/or control the carpenter ants.
 If you know that you have an existing infestation it may take more than one treatment or a possible void treatment.